The evolution of case systems for marking event structure

 .
 Morphological Emergence

 Saldana, Carmen, Simon Kirby, Robert Truswell & Kenny Smith

 Smith, Andrew D. M.

-This list is based on CrossRef data as of 12 october 2021.
+This list is based on CrossRef data as of 3 march 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.